-10ABC Mathematics Fundamentals (3) NDA RPT3
+10ABC Mathematics Fundamentals (3) NDA

+Lecture, 1 hour; Laboratory, 4 hours.
 Students receive specialized instruction in math fundamentals including, addition, subtraction, multiplication, division of whole numbers; addition, subtraction, multiplication, and division of fractions, decimals, and percents; conversion of measurements in both English and Metric systems; area, perimeter, and volume; word problems, and a preview of Algebra and Geometry.
 This course is offered in three-1 unit modules.